nverchev/drytorch/docs/tutorials/getting_started.md

 ```

 ### Create the Datasets
-The test and training dataset consist of a single image.
-In the test dataset, the image is the one we want to reconstruct, while in the training dataset the image is the downsampled version.
+The test and training datasets consist of a single image.
+In the test dataset, the image is the one we want to reconstruct, while in the training dataset, the image is its downsampled version.
+To better illustrate training results and the functioning of DRYTorch, we define a training epoch as a fixed number of iterations over the given image.

 DRYTorch expects an (annotated) instance of `torch.utils.data.Dataset`.